Adeniji Adele: Life

 Adele was born in Lagos in 1893 to Buraimoh Adele and Moriamo Lalugbi.
 His grandfather was Oba Adele Ajosun.
 He studied at Holy Trinity Primary School, Ebutte-Ero and then at CMS Grammar School, Lagos.
 After his secondary education, he joined the colonial service as a trainee surveyor, after completing his training, he was posted to Kano as a surveyor.
 He served as a land surveyor with the Cameroon Expeditionary Force during World War I.

 In 1920, Prince Adeniji Adele escorted Chief Amodu Tijani Oluwa to London to appear before the privy council in the Oluwa Land Case, which the chief ultimately won.
 Adele later worked with the treasury department and became a chief clerk in 1937.

-He was awarded the titles of Commander of the Order of the British Empire (1956) and Knight of the Order of the British Empire (1962) by the Queen of the United Kingdom.
+He was awarded the titles of Commander of the Order of the British Empire (1956) and Knight Commander of the Order of the British Empire (1962) by the Queen of the United Kingdom.